Accuracy-Robustness Trade Off via Spiking Neural Network Gradient Sparsity Trail: Evaluation and analysis

-Previous studies have demonstrated a strong relationship between the magnitude of weight gradients and model performance \citet{luu2024improvement, fang2021deep, shalev2017failures}.
 Building on this foundation, we aim to investigate how sparsity in the input gradients may suppress weight gradients during optimization, thereby influencing overall performance.
-Consider a multilayer SNN of the form:
+To prove this statement, we consider the following theorem: \begin{theorem} Given a multilayer SNN of the form: